-Pan-seared salmon makes a perfect weeknight staple.
+Simple pan-seared salmon makes a perfect weeknight staple.
 No marinating or prep-work needed here.
 Simply pan-sear for 3-5 minutes on each side and this flavorful, omega-3 rich fish is ready.

 This is a good reminder of how taste buds and food preferences can evolve over time.
 So even if you are reading this and think “my kid would never eat that,” just keep trying, you never know!
-You can’t force them to try it or like it, but with patience and persistence, eventually they may surprise you.
+You can’t force them to try it or like it, but with patience and persistence, eventually, they may surprise you.

 The key with this dish is starting out with good, fresh salmon and then cooking it until just done.
-Choose wild salmon or sustainably raised farmed salmon.
+If possible, choose wild salmon or sustainably raised farmed salmon.
 All you really need to go with it is a little coarse salt, such as Kosher or sea salt.
 A little freshly ground pepper is nice too, as long as your kids don’t mind.
 Another simple touch is to add fresh squeezed lemon or serve a lemon wedge on the side.

 Of course, where you go from there is up to you.
 You can keep it salt and pepper simple or you can serve it with a variety of sauces and toppings.
 Here are some delicious ideas: